Supply Chain and Logistics Management

 Today’s competitive business environment demands excellent supply chain management.
-This course will give you new tools to optimise your delivery of products and services, including: managing your inventory more effectively, partnering with suppliers and customers to reduce costs, and strategically sourcing your materials.
+This course will give you analytical tools and skills to optimise your supply chain, including: establishing a supply chain strategy, managing your inventory more effectively, partnering with suppliers and customers to reduce costs, and strategically sourcing your materials.

-Effective supply chain management requires coordination across business functions.
+Effective supply chain management requires coordination across business functions and across organisations.
 Whether you are in operations, general management, marketing, or finance, you will learn to see your organisation’s operations in a new way – and gain new tools for ensuring your organisation is lean, efficient, and ready to compete in today’s increasingly complex and globalised economy.

 Who should attend